Robert-Airth/QT-Python-Music-Player/DesignDiaryQTMiniAssignment.md

 code diminished.
 I just kept: researching, getting confused, checking Jordan Abbott's code, and getting my logic working without a good understanding of why it was working.
 It was quite frustrating and I'm hoping I have an epiphany about it all soon.
-It is pretty frustrating that a widely accepted high-level loosely-typed language is giving me so much trouble.
+It is pretty frustrating that a widely accepted high-level language is giving me so much trouble.
 I am not happy with my finished product but I do think I met the base objectives for the assignment.

 ![QTPythonMusicPlayerDemo](https://github.com/rja45/QT-Python-Music-Player/blob/master/QTPythonMusicPlayerDemo.gif)